The "super J" that totally dominated the trials and

 Universal Rule as

-described as the "super J".
+did, thus the nickname "super J".

 totally dominated the trials and Cup Races of 1937.